mlochbaum/BQN/commentary/problems.md

 This is an issue with any lexically-scoped language; it's unlikely BQN can solve it.
 On the other hand, I'm surprised I've never seen any discussion of such a universal issue.

+### Negative indices don't fail by default
+The typical case when selecting from an array is that a negative index doesn't make sense, and you'd prefer it to give an error.
+But negative indices are pretty useful in some contexts so BQN trades safety for convenience.
+Manually checking that indices are non-negative is easier than full range checking, but the issue is that you have to do it manually at all.

 ### Rank/Depth negative zero
 A positive operand to Rank indicates the cell rank, so positive zero means to act on 0-cells.
 A negative operand indicates the frame length, so negative zero should act on the entire array.
 But it can't because it's equal to positive zero.
 Similar issue with Depth.
 Positive/negative is not really the right way to encode the frame/cell distinction, but it's convenient.
 Fortunately ∞ can be used in place of negative zero, but there can still be problems if the rank is computed.